Don't Fence Me In (Decca album)

 Don't Fence Me In is a compilation album of phonograph records by Bing Crosby and The Andrews Sisters released in 1946 featuring Country and Western songs.
 This album contained the enormously popular record "Pistol Packin' Mama", which sold over a million copies and became the first number one hit on the then-new Juke Box Folk Song Records Chart that was later renamed the Hot Country Songs Chart.

 Chart performance

-The original 78rpm album peaked at number two on the Billboard Best-Selling Popular Record Albums chart in April 1946.
+The original 78 rpm album peaked at number two on the Billboard Best-Selling Popular Record Albums chart in April 1946.

 Original track listing

 These previously released songs were featured on a 6-disc, 78 rpm album set, Decca Album No. A-417.
 The Andrews Sisters appear on Disc 1.